 Bite-sized mushroom caps, stuffed with garlic, herbs, blue cheese (or other strong cheese) make these Blue Cheese Stuffed Mushrooms a crowd-pleasing appetizer.
-Easy to make gluten-free.
+This stuffed mushroom appetizer is easy to make gluten-free.

 Stuffed mushrooms are a welcome appetizer at any time of year!
 These Garlic Lovers' Blue Cheese Stuffed Mushrooms are ideal for holiday parties, game-day snacks or summertime deck parties.
 I tested them several times recently and they were snapped up quickly every time!

-In the summer, I often make these Smoked Salmon and Goat Cheese Stuffed Mushrooms –two intense savoury flavours that work beautifully together.
+In the summer, I often make these Smoked Salmon and Goat Cheese Stuffed Mushrooms --two intense savoury flavours that also work beautifully together.
+So delicious!

 Mushroom caps make perfect little vessels to stuff full of tasty tidbits.
-In this recipe, I used herbs, garlic, shallots and blue cheese.
+In this recipe, I use

 If you're not a fan of blue cheese, feel free to substitute any strongly flavoured cheese or even a smoked cheese, like smoked gouda or smoked cheddar.